 Note: If the board Chairman is not a member of any of these specified committees, but the board allows the Chairman to participate in any or all of these committees' meetings, by way of invitation, then the status of this practice should be a 'Departure'.
 Application Departure Explanation on application of the practice Explanation for It is important to have a clear governance structure and well-defined departure roles and responsibilities to ensure effective decision-making and accountability.
 The Board Charter and the Terms of Reference of the Committees provide a clear outline of the responsibilities and expectations for each individual.
 During the year, the GNCC reviewed the broader composition and balance of the Board and its Committees, their alignment with the Company's strategic objectives, and the need for progressive refreshing of the Board.
-The development and execution of our long-term strategic objectives, embedding of our culture and values, and promotion of the interests of our stakeholders are all dependent upon effective leadership at both Board and Committee levels.
-Taking this into consideration and after having assessed the contributions of our Chairman, YAM Tan Sri Dato' Seri Syed Anwar Jamalullail, it was satisfied that he continues to place objectivity to the decision-making process.
-His experience, knowledge and contributions are a tremendous asset to the Company in providing oversight to the Company's strategic progress.
-As an alternative practice, all members of the Audit Committee and GNCC are Non-Executive Directors with a majority of Independent Directors.
-The Board views that having a majority of Independent Directors in the Audit Committee and GNCC enhances the Committee's independence, objectivity, and effectiveness in carrying out its duties and responsibilities.
+The development and execution of our long-term strategic objectives, embedding of our culture and values and promotion of the interests of our stakeholders are all dependent upon effective leadership at both Board and Committee levels.
+Taking this into consideration and after evaluating how YAM Tan Sri Dato' Seri Syed Anwar Jamalullail has strongly guided and emphasised the Board to adopt objectively in the decision-making process and ultimately greatly benefiting the Company, the Company continued to leverage on his extensive experience and profound knowledge which have proven to be invaluable in steering and overseeing the Company's strategic growth and progress.
+As an alternative practice, all members of the Audit and Risk Committee and GNCC are Non-Executive Directors with a majority of Independent Directors.
+The Board views that having a majority of Independent Directors in the Audit and Risk Committee and GNCC enhances the Committee's independence, objectivity and effectiveness in carrying out its duties and responsibilities.
 Independent Directors bring a fresh perspective and a diversity of views, allowing robust discussions which can help the Board and management make better decisions.
 They are not beholden to any particular interest or party, allowing them to evaluate the Company's operations and financial performance objectively.
-Having a majority of Independent Directors in these Committees also helps to ensure that appropriate systems of internal control and risk management are in place.
+Having a majority of Independent Directors in these